cobusvonwielligh/autoscriber-symptoms/README.md

 # autoscriber-symptoms
 ## Autoscriber Technical Assessment

 This application forms part of a technical assessment for Autoscriber.
-A basic Vue.js front-end which allows the user to enter text, which will be highlighted if it matches any of the symptoms, scraped using a Nest.js server from https://www.nhsinform.scot/symptoms-and-self-help/a-to-z/ when the user clicks on the 'Find Symptoms' button.
+A basic Vue.js front-end which allows the user to enter text, which will be highlighted if it matches any of the symptoms, scraped using a Nest.js server from https://www.nhsinform.scot/symptoms-and-self-help/a-to-z/.

 The application features a client (Vue.js & TypeScript) and a REST API server (Nest.js, OpenAPI (Swagger) & TypeScript)